How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 If you are starting from scratch and haven’t landed any sponsored posts yet that is not a problem.
 List out brands or companies that you have already talked about on your blog and if you have reviewed a hotel that you have paid for that will be hugely beneficial too.
 Hotels like to see previous examples of your work to know it is beneficial to them.
 In other words your work HAS to be worth at least the cost of accommodation to them.

 Your audience is the one thing that sets you apart from other bloggers.
 No two audiences are the same.
-If you are more of a backpacker with an audience that is extremely interested in budget hotels then there is probably not much point reaching out to a 5 star luxury hotel because you don’t have the target audience for this.
+If you are more of a backpacker with an audience that is extremely interested in budget hotels then there is probably not much point reaching out to a 5-star luxury hotel because you don’t have the target audience for this and you won’t provide any value to the hotel that you are working for.

-I recently reached out to a hotel without properly researching if it was the right fit for me (Okay, okay I was blown away by the decor).
-The proprietor responded that while he loved my blog he felt like my readership was a little too young for them as their clients were generally much older with a large disposable income.
-Their prices ranged from £400-£700 a night!
-So while I would have absolutely loved to stay there I wasn’t the right fit for this hotel and it is important to acknowledge that.
+We we first began collaborating we reached out to a hotel without properly researching if it was the right fit for us (Okay, okay we were blown away by the interiors).
+We have always loved luxury travel but luxury hotels aren’t going to give you complimentary stays in expensive hotel rooms without previous work to back up your worth.
+We hadn’t yet built an audience for luxury travel.
+The proprietor responded that while he loved our blog, he felt like our readership was a little too young for them as their clients were generally much older with a large disposable income.
+Their prices ranged from £900-£1200 a night!
+So while we would have absolutely loved to stay there we weren’t the right fit for this hotel at that time and it is important to acknowledge that.
 So bottom line.
 Do your research.

 But with so many hotels on the market how do you even know where to begin?